-You'll love Grandma's old fashioned fruit tart recipes.
-Back in Medieval times, tarts were made quite large, but there was a smaller variety called tartlets.
-It's only in recent generations that tarts have consistently been made small.
+You'll love Grandma's easy fruit tart recipes.
+Back in the Medieval Era, tarts were made quite large, but there was a smaller variety called tartlets.
+It is only in recent generations that tarts have consistently been made small.

 These old fashioned tarts are not only enticing with their colorful fruit fillings, but they taste delectably delicious too.
-Take a peek at Grandma's pie crust recipes if you would prefer to make you own pastry.
+Be sure to take a peek at Grandma's pie crust recipes if you would prefer to make you own pastry.

 Mom's Recipe Scrapbooks (c.
 1920s)